 The canned email response.
 It sounds like a terrible thing.
 We all want to feel like we have time to respond to every email, every time, in a personal way.
 But in reality, we do not.
 And in reality, there is no need to.
 Instead of spending time and energy sending the same response over and over again, there are plenty of situations when an automated response makes the most sense and is your best option for efficiency, accuracy, and thoroughness.

+An automated email allows you to set up an email once, and as people meet the trigger you defined, the email will send without any additional effort needed.
+It is effectively putting you’re email marketing on auto-pilot.
 Though there is absolutely nothing wrong with an automated email response, you want to make sure you are doing it right.
 Read on for how to set up an auto response, and which responses work.

 How To Set Up an Automated Response in Gmail: